Electricity in Turkey: Consumption

 As of 2021, household electricity consumption is estimated to average 230 kWh a month and is dominated by refrigerators, followed by televisions then washing machines.
 Space heating and electric vehicles have the biggest potential for demand side response.

 Between 2019 and 2024, Turkey plans to invest US$11 billion into energy efficiency; and by 2035 replace 80% of electricity meters with smart meters.
 Electricity's share of energy consumption is expected to increase, from 22% in 2019 to perhaps 28% in 2040, partly due to electrification of road transport.

 Demand forecasts

 Demand forecasting is important, because constructing too much electricity generation capacity can be expensive, both for government energy subsidies and private sector debt interest.
 Conversely, constructing too little risks delaying the health benefits of electrification, the biggest of which is cleaner air due to fossil fuel phase-out.

 Distribution companies, some retail companies, and industrial zones send their demand forecasts to the Energy Ministry and the Turkish Electricity Transmission Corporation (TEIAŞ) every year.
 TEİAŞ then publishes low, base and high 10 year forecasts, using the "DECADES" model; whereas the Energy Ministry uses the "Model for Analysis of Energy Demand".

 Some official demand forecasts are overestimated, which could be due to low economic growth.
 In 2019 actual generation was 76% of firm capacity, and overcapacity continued into the early 2020s.
+In 2022 and 2023 demand decreased, partly due to industry's share of the economy decreasing.
+However Ember says the 14% increase from 2019 to 2024 was due to more heavy industry and manufacturing and infrastructure spending.